Marianne Bronner

-Marianne Bronner is a developmental biologist who currently serves as Edward B. Lewis Professor of Biology and an executive officer for Neurobiology at the California Institute of Technology.
-Her most notable work includes her research on the neural crest.
-Bronner's research focuses on studying the cellular events behind the migration, differentiation, and formation of neural crest cells.
+Marianne Elizabeth Bronner (born December 1952) is a Hungarian-American developmental biologist who currently serves as Edward B. Lewis Professor of Biology and an executive officer for Neurobiology at the California Institute of Technology.
+Her most notable work includes her research on the neural crest. focusing on the study of cellular events behind the migration, differentiation, and formation of neural crest cells.
 She currently directs her own laboratory at the California Institute of Technology called the Bronner Laboratory, and she has authored over 400 articles in her field.

 Early years

-When Bronner was 4, her family fled Hungary.
-They moved to the United States after staying in Austria for six months.
-Both of her parents were survivors of the Holocaust.
+Bronner was born in Budapest, Hungary in 1952 to parents who were both survivors of the Holocaust.
+When she was four, the Hungarian Revolution of 1956 prompted her family to flee Hungary into Austria, where they stayed for six months before immigrating to the United States.

 Education and career

-Bronner attended Brown University for her undergraduate studies.
-After she graduated from Brown University, she decided to apply to the biophysics graduate school program at Johns Hopkins University.
-Once there, she decided to take an undergraduate course in developmental biology.
-From there, she continued to specialise in the field.
+Bronner attended Brown University for her undergraduate studies in 1971.
+After she graduated from Brown University in 1975, she decided to apply to the biophysics graduate school program at Johns Hopkins University.
+Once there, she decided to take an undergraduate course in developmental biology, joining Alan Cohen's laboratory.
+From there, she continued to specialise in the field, completing her thesis in 1977 on neural crest cell developmental potential by injecting an individual quail neural crest cell (which Cohen had cloned) into a chicken embryo and studying how the cell developed.

-Once Bronner graduated from Johns Hopkins University with her Ph.D., she began teaching at the University of California, Irvine.
-Bronner spent 16 years at the University of California, Irvine and eventually became the associate director of the Developmental Biology Center.
+Once Bronner graduated from Johns Hopkins University with her Ph.D. in 1979, she began teaching at the University of California, Irvine.
+Bronner spent 16 years at the university teaching and researching and eventually became the associate director of the Developmental Biology Center.

+In 1988, Bronner and her husband, fellow biophysicist Scott E. Fraser, did a study that showed neural crest cells being multipotent in an embryo for the first time.
+A similar study in 2015 via different methods showed similar results.

+She was promoted to a Professor at University of California, Irvine in 1990.

 In 1996, Bronner left the University of California, Irvine and moved her laboratory to the California Institute of Technology.
-In 2001, Bronner became Chair of the Faculty at Caltech, being the first woman to hold the position.
-She held that position for two years.
+In 2001, Bronner became Chair of the Faculty at the California Institute of Technology, being the first woman to hold the position.
+She held that position for two years before becoming the director of the Beckman Institute at the California Institute of Technology in 2019.

 The Bronner Laboratory

-Bronner has been directing a laboratory at Caltech since she first arrived at the university.
-The lab focuses most of its research on how neural crest cells arise and the factors involving their migration from the neural tube to different positions in the embryo in addition to the evolution of these cells.
+Bronner has been directing a laboratory at the California Institute of Technology since she first arrived at the university.
+The lab focuses most of its research on how neural crest cells arise, the factors involving their migration from the neural tube to different positions in the embryo, and the evolution of these cells.
 One project focuses on characterizing the structures involved with neural crest cell movements.
 Another project in the lab focuses on comparing the mechanisms behind neural crest invasive behavior and the mechanisms that allow for adult derivatives to become migratory and invasive.